Thalie0801/alfie-designer/README.md

 # Install dependencies from package-lock for a deterministic build
 npm ci

-# Reproduce the Lovable build to catch any runtime or type errors
+# Reproduce the production build to catch any runtime or type errors
 npm run build
 ```